-One or more of the university's personnel policies or faculty and staff handbook policies may overlap with this policy in a particular situation.
-This policy applies to any situation where a student is the complainant or respondent.
-In all other situations (i.e., where a student is not a party), the University reserves the right to apply this policy or another applicable university policy or process.
-The University will apply this policy to any situation where the University determines that Title IX requires the application of this policy.
+One or more of the University's personnel policies or faculty and staff handbook policies may overlap with this policy in a particular situation.
+The University will apply this policy to any sex-based misconduct situation, including one involving faculty and staff, where the University determines that Title IX requires the application of this policy.